 Now, the problem is that parity FPM is frankly expensive as hell and nearly impossible to find anymore, so why bother?
 Here's why: if you install non-parity RAM in an ANS, the memory controller will detect this and increase the timing to 70ns, even if the RAM is rated for 60ns.
 This is a small but non-trivial performance hit of around fifteen percent, so if you can possibly find parity FPM, install it.
 (A rare case of where parity memory actually improves performance!)

-You can put regular 60ns 5v 168-pin FPM Apple DIMMs in an ANS also, same spec as you would use for a 9500 -- 2K or 4K refresh doesn't matter, but there is an extra line for 4K refresh on the ANS which helps -- but remember that the minute you put any non-parity RAM in your system, even if you have some parity DIMMs installed, then parity checking is disabled for all the DIMMs and you will take a performance hit.
+You can put regular 60ns 5v 168-pin FPM Apple DIMMs in an ANS also, same spec as you would use for a 9500 -- 2K or 4K refresh doesn't matter, but there is an extra line for 4K refresh on the ANS which helps -- and EDO should also work, albeit only in FPM mode.
+However, remember that the minute you put any non-parity RAM in your system, even if you have some parity DIMMs installed, then parity checking is disabled for all the DIMMs and you will take a performance hit.
 This hit, however, may be less than the hit your wallet takes, and if your system is able to cache better with the additional RAM, then your effective speed will probably improve regardless of any benchmark degradation.

 The more RAM you have installed, the longer the Long RAM test on startup will get (duh), although again it's somewhat faster if they are all parity sticks.
 On my "500/200" with 512MB, the process takes several minutes.
 Incidentally, not all kinds of 128MB DIMMs are compatible, and if you install more than 512MB of RAM, the system will freeze during the Long RAM test (the memory controller apparently can't handle an address space of that size).